tencent-ailab/persona-hub/README.md

 We also release a subset of our PERSONA HUB, including:
 * **200,000 personas**

+One can also quickly preview these data at [huggingface](https://huggingface.co/datasets/proj-persona/PersonaHub).

 ## Citation
 If you find our work useful, please consider citing our paper:
 ```